gaara4896/CommunityServiceBlog-Ubermensch/_posts/2018-06-03-the-first-day-pt2.md

 Xytro, Ong and Teong went to their registration booth.
 Unfortunately, Ong did not get a registration booth like Xytro and Teong did, so he need to sit on the chair inside the crowd to register the client.

 During the registration of the client, some of them had meet people who we had only heard of them in either some movie or it just seems impossible to us.

+{% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180505/registration_booth.jpg" alt="Registration Booth" %}

+Xytro are the one at most left of photo and Teong sit beside him.
+Ong are sitting at the back of the table, bowing down filling up the registration form.

 Ong, who had met a client who went into jail for few times and had addicted to drug more than 10 years.
 The client regret for what happen in the past, but being introduced to drug, he then addicted to it and can't stop taking drug after that.
 He had a difficult life after release from jail.
 He is old and been in prison, no people would want to hire him and hence ending up as a homeless.